d-rideout/MeleeWizard/doc/HouseRules.md

 movement phase, then the trampling rules seem to indicate that it can stand during its action phase, in contradiction to the falling rule as stated in the Codex.
 What is the resolution to this?
    * I am going to side with the trampling rules in this case.

+4. Should figures get +4 DX on attempts to disengage from HTH??

+5. To what extent should one follow the falling rules in the Codex?
+Perhaps unless the rules suggest otherwise?
+What about when tripping over a fallen figure?

 ## Deviations from Official Rules: